Modified Ham House event continues July 4 tradition

 “It’s a little hotter,” she said from behind her mask, which matched the old-fashioned calico dress she wore.
 “It’s quieter, too — fewer people.”

-This year, due to the COVID-19 pandemic, the Ham House converted what would have been its 57th annual Fourth of July Ice Cream Social into a multi-day Independence Days series, held from 11 a.m.- 4 p.m.
-July 2-4.
+This year, due to the COVID-19 pandemic, the Ham House converted what would have been its 57th annual Fourth of July Ice Cream Social into a multi-day Independence Days series, which began Thursday and ended Saturday.

-Victoria Cote, historic site coordinator at the Ham House, said the goal of extending the celebration over three days was to spread out attendees, since the event typically draws upwards of 3,000 people.
+Victoria Cote, historic site coordinator at the Ham House, said the goal of extending the celebration over three days was to spread out attendees, because the event typically draws upwards of 3,000 people.

 “This was an event that we really didn’t want to have to cut out of our 2020 season,” Cote said.